 Can Roof Moss Be Composted?

 If you have a lot of moss growing on your roof, you may be wondering if you can compost it?
 The answer is yes!
-Roof moss is pretty much the same as ground moss and can be composted.
+Roof moss is pretty much the same as ground cover moss and it will break down in the same way.

 You May Also Like To Read: